matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 Matplotlib has a really nice [3D interface](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html) with many capabilities (and some limitations) that is quite popular among users.
-Yet, 3D is still considered to be some kind of black magick for some users (or maybe for the majority of users).
+Yet, 3D is still considered to be some kind of black magic for some users (or maybe for the majority of users).
 I would thus like to explain in this post that 3D rendering is really easy once you've understood a few concepts.
 To demonstrate that, we'll render the bunny above with 60 lines of Python and one Matplotlib